rafalbielec/run-llm/README.md

 # Run LLM models locally with .NET 10

-I wanted to see how difficult it would be to run a local LLM with .NET.
-Here's a basic implemenation using LLamaSharp and SemanticKernel which downloads the model configured in llm.json and then runs it locally to perform a simple chat with rendered Markdown.
-It's all handled via the Terminal so you can run the app and it does everything for you.
+I wanted to see how hard it would be to run a local LLM with .NET.
+Turns out not that hard.
+This is a console app that downloads the model configured in llm.json, loads it into memory, then you chat with it straight in the terminal.
+Replies come back as Markdown, with code blocks properly syntax-highlighted.

-I used a GGUF model (MLX is an issue with .NET) to run it on my Mac.
-I believe this app is cross-platform with LLamaSharp and GGUF so you can replace the Url in llm.config to whatever model you want to try.
+I used a GGUF model &ndash; MLX is still an issue with .NET &ndash; running on my Mac.
+Should work cross-platform since it’s just LLamaSharp and GGUF.
+Change the URL in llm.json to try a different model.

 I used Spectre.Console to render the effects.